gantry/docs/pages/01.gantry5/04.tutorials/15.copying-particles/docs.md

     !!!
 You do **not** prefix the *PARTICLENAME* with an underscore.

 6. If the particle does use a separate JS file then you may need to load that JS file (check to see if it is being loaded in PARTICLENAME.html.twig.
 If so, you do not need to load it).
 You do this in your **recipient** theme in the base outline on the **Page Settings** tab.
+In most cases now it's unneccessary to load JS in the **page settings** as most particles will now load the JS they require themselves.

     ![](copy-particle_1.png)